-We have audited the accompanying balance sheets of Information Analysis Incorporated (the "Company") as of December 31, 2016 and 2015, and the related statements of operations and comprehensive (loss) income, changes in stockholders' equity and cash flows for the years then ended.
-Information Analysis Incorporated's management is responsible for these financial statements.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying balance sheets of Information Analysis Incorporated (the "Company") as of December 31, 2017 and 2016, and the related statements of operations and comprehensive income (loss), changes in stockholders' equity and cash flows for the years then ended and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United Stated of America.